 - Community events include high school writing and visual arts contests, Sandcastles and Creatures Building Contest, winter open house, film screenings, and live music performances.
 These events are free and open to the public.

 - WBCA provides free workspace and support for Bloom, a group of artists with disabilities.
 These artists come to WBCA to weave three days a week.

 CELEBRATING THE JOYS OF ART

 Through community events in 2018, WBCA showcased area artists:

-- WBCA hosted the 43rd annual Northern Lights Juried Art Exhibition.
-One hundred thirty-four artists submitted a total of 452 pieces of artwork, with 66 selected for the exhibition.
-Best of Show went to Henge Hogs by Tom Stewart.
+- WBCA hosted the 44th annual Northern Lights Juried Art Exhibition.
+One hundred seventy-two artists submitted a total of 577 pieces of artwork, with 62 selected for the exhibition.
+Best of Show went to Portrait of Sylvia by Suzann Beck.

-- 195 area teens from the Forest Lake, Mahtomedi, Stillwater, and White Bear Lake school districts participated in the 2017 WriteNow! high school writing contest, submitting entries in the categories of poetry, short story, persuasive essay, creative non-fiction, and one-act play.
-Students read their winning entries at an awards ceremony on May 4.
+- One hundred eighteen area teens from the Forest Lake, Mahtomedi, Stillwater, and White Bear Lake school districts participated in the 2018 WriteNow! high school writing contest, submitting entries in the categories of poetry, short story, persuasive essay, creative non-fiction, and one-act play.
+Students read their winning entries at an awards ceremony on May 3.

-- In 2017, WBCA hosted its second High School Visual Arts Contest, providing an opportunity for young artists to participate in a professional gallery experience.
-Eighty-one students submitted artwork to be juried.
+- In 2018, WBCA hosted its third annual High School Visual Arts Contest, providing an opportunity for young artists to participate in a professional gallery experience.
+Eighty-six students submitted artwork to be juried.

-- The Members’ Exhibition featured 104 WBCA members in 2017.
-Two hundred people attended the opening reception.
+- The Members’ Exhibition featured 136 WBCA members in 2018.
+Two hundred seventy-five people attended the opening reception.

-WBCA hosted eight premier exhibitions in its Ford Family Gallery in 2017.
+WBCA hosted seven premier exhibitions in its Ford Family Gallery in 2018.
 All WBCA exhibitions are free and open to the public six days and three evenings per week.
 Exhibitions represent diversity of artistic disciplines, cultures, social perspectives, ages, and abilities, and are accompanied by subject related classes, free demonstrations, and public lectures.

 2018 exhibitions included: